 Height: 15.5 to 18.5 inches (rough-faced males); 15 to 18 inches (rough-faced females); 15.5 to 21 inches (smooth-faced males); 15.5 to 20.5 inches (smooth-faced females)

 Weight: 15 to 30 pounds

-Coat and Color: Coat may be rough-faced (wiry and windswept) or smooth-faced (short and fine textured), and comes in many different colors, including black, white, gray merle, brindle, and fawn.
+Coat: Coat may be rough-faced (wiry and windswept) or smooth-faced (short and fine-textured)

 Characteristics of the Pyrenean Shepherd

 The Pyrenean Shepherd has an energetic, playful personality that pairs well with active families.
 A few walks each day aren't enough to keep this herding breed entertained.
 As a skilled worker, the Pyr Shep needs vigorous exercise and mental stimulation.
 With the right amount of activity, these dogs are especially loving and protective.
 This breed does very well with children, but it's not recommended for homes with other pets; its temperament can become bossy when its herding instincts kick in.
 Your Pyrenean Shepherd will be happiest when it's spending time outdoors with you and doing activities like canine sports, advanced training, or practicing herding lessons.